nickthename/nickthename.github.io/guides/controllers.md

 draft: false
 ---
 ## Introduction
 Welcome to the Smash 64 controller guide.
 Unlike the other Smash games, Smash 64 has a wide variety of different controller types, almost all of which see use at high levels of play.
-This guide outlines the basics of the most popular controller types for competitive play.
-All controllers listed in this guide are LEGAL\* for tournament play in all major tournaments in North America.
+This guide outlines the basics of the most popular controller types for competition.
+All controllers listed in this guide are LEGAL[\*](/guides/controllers.html#appendix) for tournament play in all major tournaments in North America.
 Note that this guide is not exhaustive: any controller that follows the SSB64 League Guidelines (See appendix) may be used in most tournaments, and may not be listed here.